Billingegroup/cookiecutter/doc/source/cookiecutter_guide.rst

 Appendix 1.
 How to test your package locally
 --------------------------------------------

+Ensure your package has been cookiecuttered.
 We will use the ``diffpy.utils`` package as an example.
 In the package directory, follow these instructions:

 .. code-block:: bash